single-cell-data/TileDB-SOMA/libtiledbsc/README.md

 make -j 16
 ```

-Then in Python `import tiledb.libtiledb`.
+Then in Python `import tiledbsc.libtiledbsc`.